Excerpts from Angela’s Story

 The pills were a relatively new development.
 The anxiety and depression were not.

 A year earlier, Angela began seeing a therapist, but after a few months the therapist switched the focus of counseling to Angela’s parents.
-It was good because her parents needed help — her father was always yelling, and her mother was always crying — but the nights they went to therapy were also among the nights that Carson babysat.
+It was good because her parents needed help.
+Her father was always yelling, and her mother was always crying.
+Unfortunately, the nights they went to therapy were also among the nights that Carson babysat.

-Angela also visited the therapist a couple more times.
-Once in the spring, when her Mom thought there was something wrong with Angela’s vagina, and then again in the autumn — shortly before everyone found out what Carson was doing — because Angela was having a difficult time in school and so it was decided that she was learning disabled.
+Angela later visited the therapist a couple more times.
+The first was in the spring, when her Mom thought there was something wrong with Angela’s vagina.
+The second time was in the autumn — shortly before everyone found out what Carson was doing — because Angela was having a difficult time in school, and it had been decided that she was learning disabled.

 After her therapist found out about Carson, Angela’s parents took her to someone new instead — a psychiatrist — someone who didn’t know all the family history and who, unlike Angela’s therapist, had a license to prescribe drugs.

-During the weeks leading up to her forensic interview, Angela started taking Clonidine, Remeron, and Zoloft.
+At the time of her forensic interview, Angela was on Clonidine, Remeron, and Zoloft.

-Shortly before the interview, her mother also called a different doctor, looking to get more “sedatives” for Angela.
+Just a couple days earlier, her mother also called a medical doctor, looking to get “sedatives” for Angela.

-The doctor would later tell police that he was unaware exactly which drugs had been prescribed, or the dosage.
+The doctor — whom child patients called “Dr. Bob” — would later tell detectives that he was unaware as to which drugs ultimately had been prescribed, or their dosage.

 “Can you tell me,” the nice lady asked, “about the very first time that Carson did something to you?”